Drunk Driving Statistics [2025]

-In our new infographic, we highlight some of the starkest statistics about drunk driving, including the latest research that illustrates the immense impact of reckless behavior behind the wheel.
+In our new report, we highlight the latest drunk driving statistics, including evidence on the impact of reckless behavior behind the wheel.
+Let’s get into it.

 Learn More About Traffic School in California